cy-stavros/eco_genomics/transcriptomics/transcriptomics_notes.md

 - using nested intersect()s to find the overlap in all 3 comparisons

 - check venn diagram in physical notes if this isn't clicking!

+### 10-22-2024 - continuing w/ euler plots and then making plots that compare log fold change (idk what they're called)
+### 10-24-2024 - continuing with yesterday's plots and starting wgcna network analysis